 The cost of mental health services varies enormously, depending on where you live and what service you are getting.

-If you see a doctor (GP or psychiatrist), then Medicare covers some or all of that cost.
+If you see a doctor (GP or psychiatrist), Medicare covers some or all of that cost.

 If you are in a public hospital, care is free.

 If you are in a private hospital, you will be charged.
 If you have private health insurance, that will cover some of the costs.

 If you see a community mental health service, that is free.

 If you receive care or support from a non-government organisation (NGO), that is usually free.

 The Australian Government’s Better Access program allows people to see mental health professionals such as psychiatrists, GPs, psychologists and other allied health practitioners, and have that care partly funded by Medicare.
 People with a diagnosed mental disorder and Mental Health Treatment Plan from their doctor can receive Medicare rebates for up to 10 individual and 10 group therapy sessions per calendar year.